 - Rosehip tea for stomach upsets

-Here are a few things that you can do when your child is sick.
-And you may want to learn more about the benefits of ginger tea.
-I hope you’ll try my cold remedy drink and see how it works for you the next time you’re not feeling well.
+I hope you’ll try my hot orange juice beverage and see how it works for you the next time you’re not feeling well.

 What’s your favorite natural remedy for cold and flu season?
 Do you feel that they work?

 - 1 cup of orange juice, freshly squeezed is best

 - dash of powdered ginger

 - Put everything but the honey in a small saucepan.